 If you’re interested in consolidating your debt but you aren’t quite sure where to start, check out our detailed guide to learn about the intricacies of balance transfers.

 While coming to the decision to do a balance transfer may be relatively easy, figuring out exactly how to go about it can get a bit confusing.
 A balance transfer is a great way to move your high-interest debt to a new card with a low or 0% APR, but there are a lot of choices available when it comes to benefits and rewards.
-Read over our guide to learn more about how to choose and compare balance transfer credit cards, how to apply, and what to do with your old account once your balance transfer is completed.
+Read over our guide to learn more about how to compare and choose balance transfer credit cards, how to apply, and what to do with your old account once your balance transfer is completed.

 Things to consider when shopping for a balance transfer credit card